 Google PageSpeed Insights

-This tool measures the most important e-commerce page speed KPIs, calculates the overall value, and provides helpful tips for improvement.
-The tool also differentiates between desktop and mobile values.
-So you can see exactly where you can still optimize.
+This tool measures the most important e-commerce KPIs for page speed, calculates the overall value and provides helpful tips for improvement.
+Pagespeed Insights also differentiates between desktop and mobile values.
+This allows you to see exactly where you can still optimize.
+The mobile version of a page is becoming increasingly important, as other factors such as the quality of the mobile network also influence the website loading time.
+Of course, you cannot actively improve this, but it is important that your website is available quickly.

 Google Test My Site